Piyush-BA/concur-manual/docs/Faq.md

 + Yes, Concur Mobile app is available for iPhone and Android.
 The Concur Mobile app allows you to make your travel reservation, complete and submit expense reports, and upload pictures of receipts to receipts store.
 Go to the manual section <a href="{{ site.url }}{{ site.baseurl }}docs/setup"> Setup Mobile Device</a>

 ### Who should I contact for assistance with Concur Expense?
-+  In case you have a problem that you are unable to solve by yourself, Please try contacting the "IT department" Or send an Email to “genesis.support@in.panasonic.com”
++  In case you have a problem that you are unable to solve by yourself, Please try contacting the "IT department" Or send an E-mail to “genesis.support@in.panasonic.com”